noteed/gitcraft/index.md

 The example graph below shows an example of Git flow, where a hotfix branch is already merged.
 Some Git flow variant would merge the hotfix in `develop` directly.
 Here it is merged indirectly, by merging `master` in `develop`.
-There is also a feature branch, started at the same time as the hotfox, and not yet merged.
+There is also a feature branch, started at the same time as the hotfix, and not yet merged.

 ![](images/example-1.svg)